 Originally from New Mexico, Ben received his law degree from Georgetown University Law Center and was admitted to the Delaware bar in 1965.
 He began a career in law understanding it was going to be challenging, but with the satisfaction of knowing his commitment would always be genuine.

-With specialties in medical negligence, surgeon liability, catastrophic injury, wrongful death, and obstetrical malpractice, Ben’s years of experience enable him to quickly make informed and honest judgments about the merits of any personal injury claim, and give him the skills and tenacity to do what needs to be done to obtain what is rightfully due his clients.
+With specialties in medical negligence, surgeon liability, catastrophic injury, wrongful death, and obstetrical malpractice, Ben’s years of experience enabled him to quickly make informed and honest judgments about the merits of any personal injury claim and gave him the skills and tenacity to do what needed to be done to obtain what was rightfully due to his clients.

 Ben had the privilege and honor of being one of the 100 members of the elite, invitation-only Inner Circle of Advocates, a distinction only offered to the best plaintiff lawyers in the United States.